 Red Eye 50km

-Thanks also to Bob Phillips, Bruce Tweedie, and Johanna Lockner for helping with this event.
+Thanks also to Bruce Tweedie for helping with this event in 2016.

 WHERE: Prince William Forest Park, Triangle, Virginia.
-Note start/finish is not where it used to be, but it is where it was in 2011.
 Take the Triangle/Quantico exit (Exit 150-B) off I-95 (about 25 miles south of D.C.) and follow the signs to the park, which is just west of the freeway.
 Enter the park (right turn) and make the second left into the Pine Grove picnic area.
 After your left turn, stay left and go to the end of the parking lot.
 See Driving Map at right ("Exit 150" is from I-95)

 You will need to pay the National Park Service entrance fee on the way out.
-We believe the fee is $5 for a car or $3 if you walk in unless you have a NPS pass.
+We believe the fee is $7 for a car or $5 if you walk in unless you have a NPS pass.
+If you didn't pay on the way in, please stop at park headquarters to pay on the way out.

-WHAT: 50 kilometers (???) of groomed forest trails.
-The course consists of three repeats of a loop with a short loop at the beginning to make it 50km, more or less.
+WHAT: 50 kilometers (???) of primarily groomed forest trails.
+The course consists of three repeats of a 10-mile loop, with a short loop at the beginning to make it 50km, more or less.
 If you don't like the recommended course, just run anywhere you want to - this is not a real event.
-The course is all forest trail.
 We will not generally hang streamers, but hope to mark the two or three important turns.
-The trails are well blazed.
+The trails are well-blazed.
 Any markings will be taken down by the third loop.
 So pay attention and learn on the first two loops.

 Mid-Loop Aid Station: There will be no mid loop aid, but each loop will go through the Turkey Run area where there is a bathroom.
 You can get water there.